You are here

 Child's Carers Assessment

-Any carer of a young person with additional needs (including young carers who themselves are approaching the age of 18) are entitled to a Child's Carers Assessment, which will be undertaken to establish their needs in order to continue their caring roles.
-This assessment will take into account the carers wellbeing, any outcomes they would like to achieve, whether they are willing and able to care for the disabled adult and whether they would like to access work, education or training.
+Any carer of a young person with additional needs (including young carers who themselves are approaching the age of 18) are entitled to a Child's Carers Assessment.
+This will be undertaken to understand their needs to continue their caring roles.
+This assessment will consider the carer's wellbeing, any outcomes they would like to achieve, whether they are willing and able to continue in their caring role and whether they would like to access work, education or training.

 What happens once the assessment is completed?